jgordon615/NodeUnitTestAdapter/README.md

  * NodeUnit must be in an appropriate node_modules folder relative to the location of the nodeunit tests file.
  * NodeUnit test files must have the file extension ".test.js"

+Installation:
+ * Download the vsix plugin here: http://visualstudiogallery.msdn.microsoft.com/ff0608f4-be02-43e9-a588-abbc2a883f2b
+ * OR search for "VsNodeTest" using Visual Studio's Extensions and Updates.

 Todo:
  * Create a custom project type to house nodeunit unit tests.
 (Complete with custom templates for nodeunit test files)